-Incident Institutional Procedure Evidentiary Standard Sexual Assault Depending on when reported (immediate vs delayed report), the institution will provide complainant with access to medical care Institution will assess immediate safety needs of complainant Institution will assist complainant with contacting local police if complainant requests and will provide complainant with contact information for local police department Institution will provide complainant with referrals to on- and off-campus mental health providers Institution will implement appropriate interim or long-term protective measures, such as housing changes, change in class schedule, "No Contact" directive between both parties Institution will provide a "No trespass" (PNG) directive to accused party if deemed appropriate Institution will provide a copy of the Sexual Misconduct Policy (Title IX Policy) to complainant and inform the complainant regarding time frames for inquiry, investigation and resolution Institution will inform the complainant of the investigation, whether or not the accused will be administratively charged and what the outcome of the hearing is Institution will enforce the anti-retaliation policy and take immediate and separate action against parties that retaliate against a person for complaining of sex-based discrimination or for assisting in the investigation Stalking Institution will assess immediate safety needs of complainant Institution will assist complainant with contacting local police if complainant requests and will provide complainant with contact information for local police department Institution will provide instructions on how to apply for Protective Order Institution will provide information to complainant on how to preserve evidence Institution will assess need to implement interim or long- term protective measures to protect the complainant, if appropriate Institution will provide a "No trespass" Domostia Violance (PNG) directive to accused party if deemed appropriate Domestic Violence 1.
-Institution will assess immediate safety needs of complainant 2.
-Institution will assist complainant with contacting local police if complainant requests and will provide complainant with contact information for local police department 3.
-Institution will provide instructions on how to apply for Protective Order 4.
-Institution will provide information to complainant on how to preserve evidence 5.
+Incident Institutional Procedure Evidentiary Standard Sexual Assault Depending on when reported (immediate vs delayed report), the institution will provide complainant with access to medical care Institution will assess immediate safety needs of complainant Institution will assist complainant with contacting local police if complainant requests and will provide complainant with contact information for local police department Institution will provide complainant with referrals to on- and off-campus mental health providers Institution will implement appropriate interim or long-term protective measures, such as housing changes, change in class schedule, "No Contact" directive between both parties Institution will provide a "No trespass" (PNG) directive to accused party if deemed appropriate Institution will provide written instructions on how to apply for Protective Order Institution will provide a copy of the Sexual Misconduct Policy (Title IX Policy) to complainant and inform the complainant regarding time frames for inquiry, investigation and resolution Institution will inform the complainant of the outcome of the investigation, whether or not the accused will be administratively charged and what the outcome of the hearing is Institution will enforce the anti-retaliation policy and take immediate and separate action against parties that retaliate against a person for complaining of sex-based discrimination or for assisting in the investigation Preponderance of evidence Stalking Institution will assess immediate safety needs of complainant Institution will assist complainant with contacting local police if complainant requests and will provide complainant with contact information for local police department Institution will provide instructions on how to apply for Protective Order Preponderance of evidence

+4. Institution will provide information to complainant on how to preserve evidence 5.
 Institution will assess need to implement interim or long- term protective measures to protect the complainant, if appropriate 6.
-Institution will provide a "No trespass" (PNG) directive to accused party if deemed appropriate Dating Violence 1.
-Institution will assess immediate safety needs of complainant Institution will assist complainant with contacting local police if complainant requests and will provide complainant with contact information for local police department 3.
-Institution will provide instructions on how to apply for Protective Order4.
-Institution will provide information to complainant on how to preserve evidence 5.
-Institution will assess need to implement interim or long- term protective measures to
+Institution will provide a "No trespass" (PNG) directive to accused party if deemed appropriate Domestic Violence Institution will assess immediate safety needs of complainant Institution will assist complainant with contacting local police if complainant requests and will provide complainant with contact information for local police department Institution will provide instructions on how to apply for Protective Order Institution will provide information to complainant on how to preserve evidence Institution will assess need to implement interim or long- term protective measures to protect the complainant, if appropriate Institution will provide a "No trespass" (PNG) directive to accused party if deemed appropriate Preponderance of evidence Dating Violence Institution will assess immediate safety needs of complainant Institution will assist complainant with contacting local police if complainant requests and will provide complainant with contact information for local police department Institution will provide instructions on how to apply for Protective Order Institution will provide information to complainant on how to preserve evidence Institution will assess need to implement interim or long- term protective measures to protect the complainant, if appropriate Institution will provide a "No trespass" (PNG) directive to accused party if deemed appropriate Preponderance of evidence